NoahWright87/NoahWrightDev/_posts/2022-06-25-coding-in-chrome.md

 published: true
 ---

-//TODO:
-- Been at Google a little while now and it has taken some getting used to programming inside of a browser
-- Weirdly enough, I'm coding *this* in a browser right now.
-Talk about how you can hit `.` or change the .com to .dev in GitHub to edit pages in an online VS Code editor
-- Compare to my behemoth gaming laptop, which is what I've always tried to buy
-- Future plan: get a RIDICULOUSLY POWERFUL desktop and a RIDICULOUSLY LIGHTWEIGHT laptop.
-I can then:
-    - Edit small stuff like this in the browser
-    - Remote into desktop for heavier programming tasks
-    - Still play Steam, etc on my TV / phone / thin laptop

 When I started at Google, they gave me my assigned laptop and I was shocked to find out it was, *gasp*, a Chromebook!?
 For a software engineer position?
 How would that even work?
 Well, let me tell you...

 > TL;DR: